ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

 # Assurance Engine

-Since version 6.0, IP Fabric is able to skip some of the discovery features in order to decrease discovery time.
+Since version `6.0`, IP Fabric can skip some of the discovery features to decrease discovery time.

 ![Assurance Engine](assurance_engine.png)